konifar/presentation-android-resource-refactoring/draft.md

 - URL

 <!--
-This app is totally OSS on GitHub, and has many many contributors.
+This app is OSS on GitHub, and has many many contributors.
 Are there any contributors in this room?
 Please raise your hand!
 - Oh no, There is no body in this room, but I appreciate all contributors so much!
 - Thanks you so much!
-I wanna talk you after this session.
+I wanna talk with you after this session.

 In fact, this app is the sample of this session.
 If you don't mind, please watch out the GitHub repository.